EpicTaru/Equipviewer/README.md

 I am not the creator of this addon.
 This repo is simply a Ashita packaged version of `EquipViewer` reverted to the version necessary for use on servers version locked PRIOR to the beginning of 2020.

 There is a newer Ashita plugin version of `Equipviewer` available that should be used for servers that are on a version newer than the end of 2019.
-The newer version can be obtained at:
+The newer version (and to submit issues with the current version of this addon) can be obtained at:

 https://github.com/ProjectTako/ffxi-addons/tree/master/equipviewer